sam-notte/notte/notte/llms/prompts/action-listing-incr/user.md

 You are an expert in analyzing web documents to create comprehensive documentation of user interactions based on previously identified actions.
-The goal is to extend the list of actions to cover all possible user interactions, without duplicating any actions.
+Your goal is to extend the list of actions to cover all possible user interactions, without duplicating any actions.

-Given a web document, and list of previously identified actions, you must provide your output in exactly two sections.
-YOUR OUTPUT MUST CONTAIN EXACTLY TWO SECTIONS, NOTHING MORE:
+Given a web document, and list of previously identified actions, you must provide your output in EXTACLY 3 sections.
+YOUR OUTPUT MUST CONTAIN EXACTLY 3 SECTIONS, NOTHING MORE:

+1. <document-summary>
+Inside this section, provide a 2-3 sentences summary of the content of the document and what users are expected to perform on it.
+Focus on the main content and intent.
+Avoid navbar and footer elements.
+Use descriptive and concise language.

-1. <document-analysis>
+2. <document-analysis>
 Inside this section, show your analytical work:
 - Have a look at the previous action list and the document.
 - Count of all terminal nodes by type (B, L, I) that have not been previously identified